martomi/chiadog/README.md

 cp config-example.yaml config.yaml
 ```

 4. Open up `config.yaml` in your editor and configure it to your preferences.
+The example is large, feel free to omit any portions where you're fine with the defaults!

 ### Updating to the latest release